 Community Development Block Grants (CDBG): Thornton receives Community Development Block Grant funds each year from the U.S. Department of Housing and Urban Development (HUD) to use for housing and community development programs or projects that benefit low and moderate income residents.
 Projects may be completed by the City or through partnerships with nonprofits and housing service providers.
 Thornton has been receiving these funds since 1986 and new CDBG projects are approved each year by City Council.
-Neighborhood Services accepts applications for this grant funding each year starting in January/February.
+Neighborhood Services accepts applications for this grant funding each year starting in January.
 Information on "Applying for CDBG" funds is located on the right side of the page.

 This funding source supports homeownership and affordable housing programs or projects that serve low- and moderate-income individuals and families.
 HOME funds can be used to build, buy, and/or rehabilitate affordable housing or provide direct rental assistance to income eligible people.
 Nonprofit organizations and government agencies with potential projects are eligible to apply for the funding.